Last Updated on August 22, 2023 by Jade Roberts

 - 7 Are There Other Solutions Besides Water I Can Soak My Dentures In?

 Even though dentures help and allow you to eat, speak, and smile properly when they are inside your mouth, they require very different care compared to your natural teeth.

-Although dentures are essentially fake teeth, constructed from manmade materials, they need to be taken care of in different ways to natural teeth.
+Although dentures are essentially fake teeth, constructed from manmade materials, they need to be taken care of in different ways from natural teeth.
 This includes how you store dentures when not in use.